RileyBerycz/OC2_Save_Transfer/README.md

 The user interface could look better any suggestions for improvements i'm all ears.
 Not certain if it will 100% work with every save file but worth testing as it might!

+## Appreciation
+Many thanks to WTassoux for the publishing the original python code.
+I take no credit for the encrpytion or decryption magic of it so thank you.
+Check out all their amazing work here https://github.com/WTassoux

 ## Licensing
 This software is licensed under the terms of Apache 2.0.
 You can find a copy of the license in the LICENSE file.